Henryk Magnuski

 Henryk Władysław Magnuski (January 30, 1909 – May 4, 1978) was a Polish telecommunications engineer who worked for Motorola in Chicago.
-He was a primary contributor in the development of one of the first Walkie-Talkie radios, the Motorola SCR-300, and influenced the company's success in the field of radio communication.
+He was a primary contributor to the development of one of the first Walkie-Talkie radios, the Motorola SCR-300, and influenced the company's success in the field of radio communication.

 Early years

 Magnuski was born on January 30, 1909, in Warsaw.
 Having lost both parents at a relatively early age, he supported himself and his sister, Janina, by fixing and installing radios for the Polish military.
 He received his degree from Warsaw University of Technology in 1934 and started working for the State Tele- and Radiotechnical Works (Państwowe Zakłady Tele i Radiotechniczne) in Warsaw.

 In June 1939 he was sent by his company to New York in order to study the latest American projects of radio transmitters.
 Soon after his arrival to the United States, Poland was invaded by Germany and World War II broke out.
 His return home became impossible.